yaroslav13/yaroslav13/README.md

 I am a Flutter developer with around **six years of experience**.
 Throughout my career, I've been engaged in projects across various domains, including yacht insurance, food delivery, social media, healthcare, hospitality, and education.
 I have experience with various state management solutions, BaaS platforms, REST API, custom package and plugin development, different architectures, and design patterns.

-I'm genuinely curious about how things work under the hood — how async and parallel operations are scheduled on the CPU, how the compiler transforms code, how the garbage collector interacts with native resources.
+I'm genuinely curious about how things work under the hood — how async and parallel operations are scheduled on the CPU, how the compiler transforms code, how the garbage collector interacts with native resources, or how graph algorithms can drive a Rive state machine.
 That curiosity also extends to finding clean architectural solutions, scalable design patterns, and ways to reduce unnecessary complexity.

 On the practical side, I've worked extensively on:
 - 📍 Background location tracking and geofence-based location monitoring